 Recently we were fortunate enough to have Pat Davidson come down to CP and do an in-service for us.
 If you haven’t met Pat, you’ll probably gather, just from reading this, how energetic and passionate he is.
 He’s a wealth of knowledge all packed into a right hook to the face, and I love it.
 The following touches on a lot of different topics but gives you a global perspective on hopefully understanding, well…your situation.
 Hope you enjoy it.

 Athletes need to train very hard and very often.
 Great athletes have greater mitochondrial density in their working muscles compared to lesser athletes.
 Great athletes have a faster rate of inhibiting working muscles following excitation compared to lesser athletes.
 People tend to feel and perform better when their heart rate variability increases and is optimized.
 People tend to feel and perform better when their major articulating surfaces are optimally oriented with one another, and when those joints possess appropriate range of motion starting from a neutral start position.
 People like to turn their heads and watch attractive people walk down the street.
+And guess what … everybody can be fit using popular workout equipment.
+You are the one who decides on particular fitness equipment, which is better, which is more comfortable during workout and so on.
 People like to turn their heads and look at dessert in a restaurant when it goes by.
 People tend to feel and perform better when their hormonal profile does not resemble a stressed out obese sarcopenic ED suffering dude who’s thinking about taking testosterone replacement for his missing sex drive and a statin for his excessively present cholesterol “problem”.
 People tend to feel better when their foramen magnum is centrated and the spinal cord passes into the skull and becomes a brain without being kinked, twisted, turned, or snagged due to triplanar loss of neutrality of the major articulating surfaces in the head, face, and neck.
 Is this paragraph just repeating the same thing over and over with different words?
 Yes.

 During the course of the summer of 2012, I read Charlie Francis’ Platinum Series Collection Compilation book.
 After that I read Stu McGill’s Low Back Disorders book.
 After that I read Triphasic Training.
 After that I read Lardner, Frank, and Page’s Janda Approach book.
 In some ways I felt like I read the same book four times, written by 4 different people from four different perspectives.
 Over and over again I got the same message…low oxygen content in tissues equals’ bad news.
 Pain, inability to achieve maximal relaxation following maximal excitation, not as much heat in the working muscles leading to reduced electrical flow, greater capillary density leading to increased work capacity performed either under aerobic conditions or phosphagenic conditions for the most part, be careful with fatigue.

 Same message, four different sources.
 In Triphasic Training I was told that Medvedyev originally was the guy who figured out that inhibition rate was the primary electrical difference between the most elite weightlifters and the lesser guys.
+But I always tell the new guys to check out www.themanlyzone.com/gynexin to learn about some supplements.
 Charlie Francis told me about how world class sprinters are world class inhibitors.
 The Janda Approach book told me that tightness situations come before length and weakness situations typically, and that muscles that are held in tightness/shortness situations by trigger points are being held there primarily because those tissues are not receiving enough oxygen.

 Easy, free, beautiful joint actions that display force, velocity, biomechanical supremacy, and fatigue resistance are grounded and founded upon musculature that has optimized length tension relationships and fatigue resistance.
 Symmetry, balance, and fatigue resistance are the things that Stu McGill would like you to show him in his torso testing battery.
 Janda liked balance too because it equalized cocontraction between tonic and phasic muscle groups.
 Ron Hruska likes symmetry, balance, and fatigue resistance, especially when people can show the reciprocal of their dominant pattern and when they can alternate…where you move in and out of pathomechanical patterns of human existence.
 Gray Cook likes these things because they’ll give you a good FMS score.
 Every NFL executive and coach likes these things because they’ll keep their hundred million dollar investments on the field.
 You’ll like these things because they will make you feel better and perform better.